privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 }
 ```

-The URL from `m.sessionPtr['u']` will point directly to your IRMA server, which is okay.
+The URL from `m.sessionPtr['u']` will point directly to your IRMA server.
+This is intentional; the IRMA app should be able to access those endpoints too.

 #### Pairing
-The pairing state is an optional state that can be introduced for security reasons,
+The pairing state is an optional state that can be introduced to prevent QR theft,
 added between scanning a IRMA QR code and actually performing the session.
+In this state, a pairing code is visible in the IRMA app.
+The user should enter
+that pairing code in the frontend to continue.
 For the following session types it is important that the right user
 scans the QR, since the session might contain sensitive information.
+ - Issuing sessions
  - Disclosing sessions with fixed attribute values (e.g. show that your email address is example@example.com)
  - Signing sessions (the message that needs signing might contain sensitive information)
- - Issuing sessions

 For these session types, the `sessionPtr` will include an extra field `"pairingHint": true`.
 When this happens, pairing will be enabled by default when a QR is scanned.
 In case
 of a mobile session, a pairing state is never introduced.

-In case you do not want a pairing state to be introduced for the above session
+In case you do not want a pairing state to happen for the above session
 types, the pairing state can be disabled by setting the `pairing` option to `false`
 instead of an object.
 You can also change the condition in which pairing is enabled
 by modifying the `onlyEnableIf` option.